Travel insights from Latin America

 Host an event

-To keep costs low, you can ask local businesses or community members to donate prizes, and partner with a venue that’s willing to offer their space at no cost.
+Events like trivia nights, raffles, or sports tournaments are classic, high-energy fundraisers.
+To keep costs low, students can ask local businesses or community members to donate prizes and seek venues willing to offer space for free.

 Sell something

-Our partners at Nazareth University used the fundraising platform Fair Trade Caravans, which lets student groups raise money by selling ethically sourced products like coffee, chocolate, and handmade crafts, keeping 25% of every sale.
+For example, Nazareth University students used Fair Trade Caravans to sell ethically sourced coffee, chocolate, and handmade crafts, keeping 25% of every sale.

-“It was so easy to set up,” says Courtney Calkins, alternative breaks student leader at Nazareth.
+“It was so easy to set up,” says alternative breaks student leader Courtney Calkins, who promoted the fundraiser via Instagram, flyers, and word-of-mouth.

 Provide a service

-You can manage everything independently by creating a simple booking system, collecting payments via PayPal or bank transfer, and promoting through flyers, social media, and school networks.
+They can manage bookings through simple online forms, accept payments via PayPal or bank transfer, and spread the word using flyers, social media, and school networks.

 Tap into campus support